 Some Recent Accomplishments:

 - New Trail!
-In the past two years, our volunteers have completed several miles of brand new trail for all of us to enjoy.
+In the past three years, our volunteers have completed several miles of brand new trail for all of us to enjoy.

 - Black Mountain Open Space Park (City of San Diego): Over 4 miles of new trail including the Manzanita Loop which was completed in February 2017